ucc23/ucc/_pages/DBs_edits.md

 The data was obtained from the [HEASARC archive](https://heasarc.gsfc.nasa.gov/w3browse/all/openclust.html).
 Removed all entries with these
 classes:
-FSR 1496 duplicated in lines 1015, 1016; removed 1016

-Removed all entries with these classes:

 ```
 a = possible asterism/dust hole/star cloud (no cluster)